 Unacceptable Use Sample Clauses

 Unacceptable Use.
-The following is considered unacceptable use of the school’s ICT facilities and online platforms by any member of the school community.
-Any breach of this policy may result in disciplinary or behaviour proceedings (see section 4.2 below).
-Unacceptable use of the school’s ICT facilities includes: Using the school’s ICT facilities to breach intellectual property rights or copyright Using the school’s ICT facilities to bully or harass someone else, or to promote unlawful discrimination Breaching the school’s policies or procedures Any illegal conduct, or statements which are deemed to be advocating illegal activity Accessing, creating, storing, linking to or sending material that is pornographic, offensive, obscene or otherwise inappropriate Activity which defames or disparages the school, or risks bringing the school into disrepute Sharing confidential information about the school, its pupils, or other members of the school community Connecting any device to the school’s ICT network without approval from authorised personnel Setting up any software, applications or web services on the school’s network without approval by authorised personnel, or creating or using any program, tool or item of software designed to interfere with the functioning of the ICT facilities, accounts or data Gaining, or attempting to gain, access to restricted areas of the network, or to any password-protected information, without approval from authorised personnel Allowing, encouraging, or enabling others to gain (or attempt to gain) unauthorised access to the school’s ICT facilities Causing intentional damage to ICT facilities Removing, deleting or disposing of ICT equipment, systems, programs or information without permission by authorised personnel Causing a data breach by accessing, modifying, or sharing data (including personal data) to which a user is not supposed to have access, or without authorisation Using inappropriate or offensive language Promoting a private business, unless that business is directly related to the school Using websites or mechanisms to bypass the school’s filtering mechanisms This is not an exhaustive list.
-The school reserves the right to amend this list at any time.
-The headteacher or other delegated member of SLT will use professional judgement to determine whether any act or behaviour not on the list above is considered unacceptable use of the school’s ICT facilities.
+Unacceptable use of the school’s ICT facilities includes: Using the school’s ICT facilities to breach intellectual property rights or copyright Using the school’s ICT facilities to bully or harass someone else, or to promote unlawful discrimination Breaching the school’s policies or procedures Any illegal conduct, or statements which are deemed to be advocating illegal activity Online gambling, inappropriate advertising, phishing and/or financial scams Accessing, creating, storing, linking to or sending material that is pornographic, offensive, obscene or otherwise inappropriate or harmful Consensual and non-consensual sharing of nude and semi-nude images and/or videos and/or livestreams Activity which defames or disparages the school, or risks bringing the school into disrepute Sharing confidential information about the school, its students, or other members of the school community Connecting any device to the school’s ICT network without approval from authorised personnel Setting up any software, applications or web services on the school’s network without approval by authorised personnel, or creating or using any programme, tool or item of software designed to interfere with the functioning of the school’s ICT facilities, accounts or data Gaining, or attempting to gain, access to restricted areas of the network, or to any password-protected information, without approval from authorised personnel Allowing, encouraging or enabling others to gain (or attempt to gain) unauthorised access to the school’s ICT facilities Causing intentional damage to the school’s ICT facilities Removing, deleting or disposing of the school’s ICT equipment, systems, programmes or information without permission from authorised personnel Causing a data breach by accessing, modifying, or sharing data (including personal data) to which a user is not permitted by authorised personnel to have access, or without authorisation Using inappropriate or offensive language Promoting a private business, unless that business is directly related to the school Using websites or mechanisms to bypass the school’s filtering or monitoring mechanisms Engaging in content or conduct that is radicalised, extremist, racist, antisemitic or discriminatory in any other way Inappropriate use of AI tools and generative chatbots (such as ChatGPT and Google Bard) to generate text or imagery presented as original work.
+This is not an exhaustive list.
+The school reserves the right to amend this list at any time....

 AutoNDA by SimpleDocs